Lsan2401/RMSIN/README.md

 ```shell
 pip install -r requirements.txt
 ```
+### Datasets
+1. Dowload our proposed dataset RRSIS-D from.
+2. Follw the [] to set up directory.
 ### The Initialization Weights for Training
 1. Create the `./pretrained_weights` directory where we will be storing the weights.
 ```shell